kadir014/nova-physics/README.md

 # Future
 Nova Physics is still in its early stages as in 0.x.x versions.
-There is a large room to improve and optimize the API and engine's itself.
-Here are some important points needed to touch before reaching 1.x.x milestone:
+There is a large room of improvement and optimization of the API and engine's itself.
+Here are some important points that needs a touch before reaching 1.x.x milestone:

 #### Faster broad-phase with Spatial Hashing or Bounding Volume Hierarchy
 Current broad-phase strategy is to check AABB collisions between every bodies to narrow down expensive polygon checks.
 But this aproach is still **far away** from efficient, we are checking every body with each one.
 That's why the current algorithm needs to be changed in order to have a reasonable performance with _looots_ of bodies simulating.